rexrainbow/phaser3-rex-notes/plugins/firebase/room/data-structure.md

         extra/

 # body of room data.
-Each room has unique roomID.
+Each room has unique roomID
 rooms/
     <roomID>
         alive - true or null